 I recommend parking a little bit away from Balboa Park rather than in Inspiration Point.
 I say this because I know that getting in (depending on the time you get there) will be easier than getting out.
 There’s traffic at the end of the night and I guarantee that you do not want to deal with that.

 Alternatively, you can take some public transportation or rideshare.
-What I do is take the trolley to Little Italy an hour or two before the events start so I can walk around downtown a little bit while still having plenty of time to get to the park itself.
-Besides, walking will give you an opportunity to discover some of those hidden San Diego spots that none of the locals want to tell you about.
+What I do is take the trolley to Little Italy an hour or two before the events start so I can walk around downtown a little bit while still having plenty of time to get to the event.
+It takes about 30 minutes (1.6 miles) to walk from the Little Italy trolley stop to El Prado.
+If you prefer to walk less, you can take the trolley to the Civic Center trolley stop and walk to the bus stop on 4th/Ash and take the 3 up to Laurel Street.
+Then you just have to cross the bridge and you are there.
 Another great idea is to simply book a hotel near the park itself.

 What Should You Bring?